Insect Trust Gazette

 The Insect Trust Gazette was a poetry journal published at Temple University in Philadelphia.
 Three issues appeared from 1964 - 1968.
 It was edited by Leonard Belasco, Jed Irwin, Robert Basara, and William Levy.

 The journal's name was derived from a phrase in William S. Burroughs' novel Naked Lunch about a "a trust of giant insects from another galaxy."
 The editors added "gazette" to it.
 Burroughs contributed texts to the first two issues.
 The journal folded in 1968.

 A folk/jazz/blues group in the late 1960s, The Insect Trust, took its name from the journal.
+An urban legend known as "John Fare" originated from a story called "The Hand" by N.B.
+Shein, published in a 1968 volume.